ejmatthe/monthypy-thon/README.md

 ## Future Implications and Limitation

-- Population data iis not standardized
+- Population data is not standardized
 - Population data is not adjusted by age
 - Meditating factors have to be considered and controlled for using statistical applications
 - The rate of movement between states can skew the output